americanexpress/lumberjack/CONTRIBUTING.md

 `npm posttest`

-Runs linting on the current branch and checks that the commits follow [conventional commits](https://www.conventionalcommits.org/)
+Verifies that the `package-lock.json` file includes public NPM registry URLs.

 ## Submitting a new feature

-When submitting a new feature request or enhancement of an existing features please review the following:-
+When submitting a new feature request or enhancement of an existing features please review the following:

 ### Is your feature request related to a problem